MelodyKit/melody.kit/SECURITY.md

 **Do not file public issues as they are open for everyone to see!**

-All security vulnerabilities in `melody.web` should be reported by email to [security@melodykit.app][Security Email].
+All security vulnerabilities in `melody.kit` should be reported by email to [security@melodykit.app][Security Email].
 Your report will be acknowledged within 24 hours, and you will receive a more detailed response within 48 hours indicating the next steps in handling your report.